 Honors will be awarded by the department based on the senior thesis and other work completed in the department.
 The Milton C. Nahm Prize in Philosophy is a cash award presented to the graduating senior major whose senior thesis the department judges to be of outstanding caliber.
 This prize need not be granted every year.

 Students may minor in Philosophy by taking six courses in the discipline at any level.
-They must also attend the monthly noncredit department colloquia.
+They must also attend the noncredit department colloquia.